watson222-2/python_machine_learning_basics/README.md

 ## Course Structure

-Each module in the course follows a consistent structure:
+Each explanation of Machine Learning (ML) algorithms follows a consistent structure:

 - **Introduction:** A brief overview of the algorithm, including its purpose and use cases.
 - **Mathematical Foundations:** The key mathematical concepts and equations behind the algorithm.